 Wondering what Buenos Aires shopping scene is famous for?
 Since Argentina is still very much a closed economy, very few international designers and brands can be found in the city and, if you do find them, the extortionate import taxes make them not even worth buying.
-Instead, focus on Buenos Aires' vibrant local design scene.
+Instead, focus on the vibrant local design scene.
 There are a huge number of local up and coming designers that have all your wardrobe needs covered, offering one-of-a-kind designs in clothing, handbags, jewelry, shoes and other accessories, not to mention the country's talented artisans, who help keep Argentina's traditional crafts alive.
-If you want to take home a few special mementos of Buenos Aires, here are our top five must-buys when shopping in Argentina's cosmopolitan capital.
+If you want to take home a few special mementos, here are our top five must-buys when shopping in Argentina's cosmopolitan capital.

 1. Leather Goods

 It's true what they say about Argentine leather.
 And Buenos Aires shopping scene offers some of the world's finest hides, ranging from soft baby calf to buttery lambskin and goatskin, not forgetting carpincho, the leather of choice for the gauchos (that comes from Argentina's resident giant rodent, the capybara).
 Leather boutiques are in abundance but we'd suggest focusing on a bespoke leather jacket tailored to your precise specs and tastes (with a little style advice from us), a pair of handmade leather shoes from one of the city's emerging shoe designers and a limited edition leather purse from one of the city's secret leather showrooms.

 We're not referring to plata 925 here but the local artisan silver: alpaca (also known as German silver).
 While it's not as precious as sterling silver (it's an alloy) it has the same shiny look and feel and is much more durable and stronger.
 The city's local artisans craft some beautiful tableware and other decorative pieces for the home in this traditional material as well as some striking jewelry pieces.